So some of you know that I was asked to add first and second graders to my STEM lab rotations.

 The swing sets were trickier to make than you would think!
 The frame was fairly easy- if the kids remembered to make the side legs in a triangle shape.
 Some tried just two poles on each side, which didn’t work.
 The had to add support legs for that method!
 Adding the strings was also hard for their little fingers.
 Oh, they could get them attached, but making the swing level was hard.
 Every group that made a swing set had a different method.
 The foil above is supposed to be the sand pit under the swing set.

 Another building material we use all the time is craft sticks.
 I buy them in large quantities and then we reuse them!
 Like these:

 I am guessing that the climbing dome was the hardest structure for them.
 We looked at photos of a dome or jungle gym and they tried so hard to make one.
 The one in the photo above is the closest anyone came to a dome shape that you could climb on.
 The foil around the top of it was a terrific idea!

 My second graders LOVED this challenge.
 Go visit Science Schoolyard and check out her STEM and science activities.
-Also, go visit Doodlebugs Teaching for more blog posts to read today!
+Your kids will love building the best playground ever!

 This post contains affiliate links.
-For more information on what that means, see my :
+For more information on what that means, see my About Me Page: